 Starting earlier will enable students to complete the fall semester by Thanksgiving.
 This will allow them to depart campus after finals and classes are completed by Nov.
 25, and not return to campus until the spring semester starts in January 2021.
-You will soon receive complete details about the August 10 start, along with move-in news and other important information

 We fully intend to provide the best residential college experience possible while doing everything in our power to protect the health and safety of our entire campus community.
 As you know, our plans for a safe opening have been guided by direction provided by the Indiana State Department of Health, the Centers for Disease Control (CDC) and the American College Health Association (ACHA), and in counsel with trusted partners like Parkview Health and Cameron Memorial Community Hospital.

 Armed with this guidance, we have spent countless hours developing plans and processes that conform with accepted best practices.
 We know that some form of social distancing and the need for other precautions will continue as the nation works toward a COVID-19 vaccine and that will change, to some extent, the upcoming semester.
 However, the work we have done over the last few months demonstrates our commitment to meeting these challenges head-on, and that we will not allow this virus to interrupt what we know will be a great Trine experience.

 Public health controls to be implemented to prevent or impede the spread of COVID-19 include:

 Controls will be implemented and monitored to prevent or mitigate outbreaks.